luyandamncube/GamEng/README.md

 The purpose of this was to design a simple game engine using C++ & SDL2 to build simple 2D games on top of

-To install and use SDL on  your local machine:
+To install and use SDL on  your local machine (OSX/Linux):

 1. Install SDL:  `sudo apt-get install libsdl2-dev`
 2. Install SDL_image:  `sudo apt-get install libsdl2-image-dev`